awsdocs/amazon-athena-user-guide/doc_source/creating-tables.md

    ) LOCATION 's3://athena-examples-MyRegion/cloudfront/plaintext/';
    ```

-1. If the table was successfully created, you can then run queries against your data\.
+   After the table is created, you can run queries against your data\.